Toward a Millimeter-Scale Tendon-Driven Continuum Wrist with Integrated Gripper for Microsurgical Applications: INTRODUCTION

-We evaluate the wrist and gripper by characterizing its bend-angle.
-We achieve $>$90 degrees bending in both axes.
-We demonstrate out of plane bending as well as the robot's ability to grip while actuated.
+We characterize the wrist's bend-angle, achieving $>$90\textdegree{} bend in both axes.
+We demonstrate out-of-plane bending as well as the ability to grip while actuated.

-Our integrated gripper/tendon-driven continuum robot design and meso-scale assembly techniques have the potential to enable small-scale wrists with more dexterity than has been previously demonstrated.
+Our integrated tendon-driven continuum wrist/gripper design and meso-scale assembly techniques have the potential to enable small-scale robots with more dexterity than has been previously demonstrated.
 Such a wrist could improve surgeon capabilities during teleoperation with the potential to improve patient outcomes in a variety of surgical applications, including intraocular surgery.